tjinauyeung/v3/content/build-forms-fast-and-easy-in-svelte/index.md

 I hope this library meets your needs when building forms in [Svelte](https://svelgte.dev).
 Please feel free to share your thoughts on the project and [create issues](https://github.com/tjinauyeung/svelte-forms-lib) when you encounter bugs or when you like to see a new feature.

-I plan to actively develop and maintain the library for the coming period, so I'm very curious to hear what you think of it.
+This project is still very much a work in progress.
+I plan to actively develop and maintain the library for the foreseeable future, so I'm curious to hear what you think of it.